mendix/BootstrapTooltip/README.md

 ## Properties

-* *Tooltip classname* The class name of the field to attach the tooltip to.
+* *Target element classname* The class name of the field to attach the tooltip to.
-* *Message* A hardcoded message  - visible within the tooltip when an attribute is not defined.
+* *Default text* Text being displayed when no data source microflow is defined.
-* *Tooltip Location* The location of the tooltip relative to the field.
+* *Tooltip position* The location of the tooltip relative to the field.
 Values: top, left, bottom, right
 * *Tooltip mode* When to show the tooltip.
 Values: On hover, On click
-* *Tooltip Microflow* Return value: the text attribute to show in the tooltip.
+* *Tooltip source microflow* Return value: Text to display in tooltip.